- When Is A Mountain Bike Not A MTB?

 And your entire world just got way more confusing than it should be.

 The 5 Types Of Mountain Bikes:

 Partially out of convenience, and partially because bike manufacturers know that good marketing starts by customizing your message for your audience, we’ve managed to create about five major categories of bikes:

 - Cross Country (Or ‘XC’) – Designed for speed, racing, and cardio fitness

 - Trail / All Mountain – Designed for a wide variety of terrain from flat to challenging.
 Speed is not as important as completing the ride.

 - Enduro – A series of mountain bike racing days that are typically more downhill oriented than a cross country race.
 The result is a mix of cardio with some of the more technical bike handling requirements.

-- Downhill – Bikes designed for racing downhill with the intense drop offs and rough riding conditions.
+- Downhill – These are designed for racing downhill with the intense drop offs and rough riding conditions.

 - Freeride – Typically on a downhill course, this riding emphasizes stylistic jumps and creative bike handling.

-- DirtJump – Best described as a cross between a BMX and downhill bike.
+- DirtJump – Best described as a cross between a BMX and downhill.